tzaeschke/phtree-site/index.md

 ### 10 nearest neighbor queries

 Find 10 nearest neighbors.
-The R*tree and PH-trees are the fastest, with the Multiply-Conversion PH-tree gaining an edge with increasing dimensoinality (diagram uses logarithmic scale!).
+The R*tree and PH-trees are the fastest, with the Multiply-Conversion PH-tree gaining an edge with increasing dimensionality (diagram uses logarithmic scale!).

-`10 NN` (logarithmic scale!)| :-------------------------:|
+`10 NN` (logarithmic scale!)|
+:-------------------------:|
 ![WQ example](img/Perf-DIM-CL-10NN.png){:width="80%"}|